Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 2.0.21 =
 - Added option to insert custom CSS to payment popup.
+- Updated the code to remove a conflict with other plugins when "Enable Compact Product Edit Interface" option is enabled.

 = 2.0.20 =
 - Added validation for values on product edit page (tax, price, quantity etc).